 Depending on your needs, you may find a kitten with the look and temperament to make you happy at the shelter.
 The Humane Society of the United States, your local shelter, and your veterinarian are reliable resources for finding reputable shelters and rescue groups.
 You can expect to pay a shelter fee of between $60 and $120.

 Check your local shelters and rescue groups regularly to see if they have your new kitten.
 If you are willing to adopt an older cat, you’ll be able to meet him and get to know his mature personality.
 There are many advantages to adopting an adult cat.
 Most kittens are playful but settle as they approach adulthood, although Abyssinians and a blend with Aby traits tend to retain their youthful playfulness their entire lives.

 If you have time and energy to spend with a new addition to your family and want a feline companion who adores being by your side, you’ll love an Aby Tabby blend.
 He will probably be an average-sized cat with grace and athletic ability.
 If his mix includes another highly trainable breed, you may even be able to teach him to walk with you on a leash.
 He’ll check on you frequently and be a highly interactive playmate.

 Not only will regular play sessions help you bond with your Aby Tabby blend, but they will also help keep the youthful Aby side of his personality engaged.
-This beautifully marked blend could live more than fifteen years as your loyal companion.
-Provide him proper nutrition at each stage of his life, schedule him for regular veterinary care, and groom him at least twice a week.
+This beautifully marked blend could be your loyal companion for over fifteen years.
+Provide him with proper nutrition at each stage of his life, schedule him for regular veterinary care, and groom him at least twice a week.
 Watching your Abyssinian Tabby kitten’s unique personality blossom as he grows up with you will be an incredible journey.